-The Office of Career Services seeks to engage, educate and empower students as they define and pursue their future career direction.
-Its mission is to "help students define a unique career and life vision, and then connect them in multi-dimensional, personalized ways to the resources, people, organizations and opportunities that will enable them to make their visions a reality."
-The office assists undergraduate and graduate students with all aspects of career planning and decision-making including self-assessment; choice of major/career field; exploration of career-related interests; pursuit of internships and other types of employment; and application to graduate/professional school.
-In addition to individual counseling, the staff conducts and hosts professional development workshops and industry panels/guest speakers to prepare students with the information and skills needed to effectively pursue their post-college goals.
-Additional services include: self-assessment inventories; the hosting of business, law, and other graduate school admissions visits to campus; online employment listings from a wide range of corporate and nonprofit organizations as well as an on-campus recruiting program for current undergraduate and graduate students seeking fellowships, internships and permanent employment; and access to alumni through the Princeternship career exploration program, the online Alumni Careers Network and student-alumni networking events.
-Additional resources and guides for a variety of post-graduation options are available through the Career Services website.
+Its mission is to help students define a unique career and life vision, and then connect them in multi-dimensional, personalized ways to the resources, people, organizations and opportunities that will enable them to make their visions a reality.
+Located at 36 University Place, the office assists undergraduate and graduate students with all aspects of career planning and decision-making including self-assessment; choice of major/career field; exploration of career-related interests; pursuit of internships and other types of employment; and application to graduate/professional school.
+Additional resources and a variety of guides are available through the Career Services website.

 Counseling and Psychological Services